SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-jslink-to-spfx-extensions.md

 As you can see "Color" fields render a colored box filled with the color selected at the item level.

+> [!NOTE]
-> **Note**: In order to provision this kind of solution in a "classic" site you can eventually use a PnP Provisioning Template, which can provision both the list with the custom field, and the JSLink at once.
+> In order to provision this kind of solution in a "classic" site you can eventually use a PnP Provisioning Template, which can provision both the list with the custom field, and the JSLink at once.

 In order to migrate the above solution to the SharePoint Framework, you will have to accomplish the following steps.